CruGlobal/give-web/README.md

    </branded-checkout>
    <script src="https://give-static.cru.org/branded-checkout.v2.js"></script>
    ```
 9. If you go to this page in a browser, you should see the `<branded-checkout>` tag fill with content.
 There should also be no errors in the browser's console.
-If you see errors that appear to be caused by branded checkout please contact us.
+If you see errors that appear to be caused by branded checkout please contact us at [help@cru.org](mailto:help@cru.org).

 ## Development